Mandar-nkaa/Landing-Page-TOP-/README.md

-Landing page from the odin project
+Landing page exercise from the odin project.